ankit7540/RamanSpecCalibration/Igor_procedure/wavenumber_calibration/README.md

 `num_pixel_on_CCD`        =   variable,  number of pixels  on the CCD,  for example, 1024, 1340  or 1600.
 This is used for generating  the wavenumber (relative) axis.

+The four 1D waves  should have same number  of data points.
+For errors,  1\sigma   	\alpha   	$\alpha$

 Example
 -------------------